Learning A Locally Unified 3D Point Cloud for View Synthesis: Proposed Method

-Given $N$ source views of dimensions $H\times W$ $\left\{\mathbf{I}_{n}\in\mathbb{R}^{W\times H}\right\}_{n=1}^N$ and their depth maps $\left\{\mathbf{D}_{n}\in\mathbb{R}^{W\times H}\right\}_{n=1}^N$, as well as the camera intrinsic and extrinsic parameters, we can project the pixels of $\left\{\mathbf{I}_{n}\right\}_{n=1}^N$ to a common 3D coordinate system, producing $N$ sub-colored point clouds.
-Ideally, pixels of $\left\{\mathbf{I}_{n}\right\}_{n=1}^N$ corresponding to the same scene point should be projected to an identical 3D point.
-However, as $\left\{\mathbf{D}_{n}\right\}_{n=1}^N$ are not perfect and inevitably contain errors, such an observation cannot always be satisfied.
-Thus, we propose a point cloud fusion module to fuse these sub-point clouds into a unified one.
+However, due to inevitable errors in estimated depth maps or occlusions among different source views, there would be point deviations, i.e., the pixels corresponding to the same scene point are projected to different 3D locations in the union of projected sub-point clouds.
+Thus, we propose a point cloud fusion module to fuse these sub-point clouds into a locally unified one for synthesizing novel views in-between source viewpoints.
 As shown in Fig.~\ref{figure:pointfusion}, we first sample some anchor points from the union of sub-point clouds randomly.
-For each anchor point, we then seek its $K$ nearest neighboring ($K$NN) points, which are further linearly interpolated with learned weights via an MLP to synthesize the point of the unified point cloud.
+For each anchor point, we then seek its K nearest neighboring ($K$NN) points, which are further linearly interpolated with learned weights via an MLP to synthesize the point of the unified point cloud.
+In this way, we can eliminate point deviations effectively by adaptively adjusting the point cloud, and significantly improve the reconstruction quality of novel views.

 Specifically, let $\left\{\mathcal{P}_{n} \in \mathbb{R}^{S\times 3}\right\}_{n=1}^N$ denote the projected sub-point clouds corresponding to $\left\{\mathbf{I}_{n}\right\}_{n=1}^N$, where $S=H\times W$.
 We first sample $M$ points named anchor points from the union of $\left\{\mathcal{P}_{n} \in \mathbb{R}^{S\times 3}\right\}_{n=1}^N$ in a random manner to construct a base point cloud $\mathcal{P}_b=\left\{\mathbf{x}_i\in \mathbb{R}^3\right\}_{i=1}^M$, i.e.,